 ME BEFORE I KNEW & THE STATUS QUO - - kinda thin but tender an stumpy legs.
 I was in my 30s.

-Even thought - while still recuperating at my cousin's, the right size is still large - I immediately have an ankle!
-The non surgery leg is so gross.
+Even though - while still recuperating at my cousin's, the right size is still large - I immediately had an ankle!
+The non-surgery leg is so gross.
 I still don't know what to feel with so much change.
 DOCUMENTING, WITH PICTURES, AS IT GOES, HAS BEEN HELPFUL.

 My son took me biking only twenty days after surgery.
 It is a big step to be able to try - to start to return to normal activity!
 Look at how different it is from the first surgery and NO surgery yet.

 This is my BAGGY PANT LEG Pic.
 I had to start pegging my clothes (only one pant leg at a time - initially).
 Why get a WHOLE new wardrobe?

 Mother's Day.
 May dress. one leg - double (or one leg half) it is a matter of perspective.

 The above pictures shows a great progressions picture, two weeks and eight week apart!

 Pegged those jeans - Yes, weight loss is happening!